 - White Collar Crimes

-The Citizens Academy is a 7-week course, offering citizens a behind-the-scenes look at what it is like to represent the State in the criminal justice system.
-Citizens participate in a mock trial by arguing a criminal case as prosecutors.
-In addition to the mock trial, assistant district attorneys present on a wide range of topics including the “CSI Effect,” Criminal Justice 101, the opiate epidemic, gang prosecution, human trafficking, and other emerging trends in our community.
-The Academy takes place in September and October, with applications becoming available in the spring.
+The Citizens Academy is held in the fall and offers a behind-the-scenes look at the criminal justice system.
+Participants learn about the specific roles of law enforcement, attorneys, and the courts, while being exposed to the inner-workings and complexities involved in prosecution.
+Citizens have the opportunity to practice what they have learned by participating in a mock trial, arguing a criminal case as prosecutors.
+In addition to the mock trial, assistant district attorneys present on a wide range of topics including Criminal Justice 101, the “CSI Effect,” the opioid epidemic, gangs, human trafficking, and other trends impacting our community.

 High School Shadow Program